This blog discusses old toys from the early 1920's to the end of the 1950's. All kinds of topics are discussed.

 The era has long passed, but many of the toys are still around, and that is what I would like to share.

-in Identifying Her Toy
+About Her Own Toy